kirby-rocket/AWS-Solutions-Hub/README.md

 <div align="center">
   <img src="https://logos-world.net/wp-content/uploads/2021/08/Amazon-Web-Services-AWS-Logo.png" alt="Powered by AWS" width="300">

-  # AWS-Projects-Hub
+  # AWS-Solutions-Hub

   <p>A comprehensive collection of AWS projects and resources</p>
 </div>

-## 📖 Description
+## Description

-Welcome to the **AWS-Project-Hub**!
+Welcome to the **AWS-Solutions-Hub**!
 This repository is a comprehensive collection of AWS projects, ranging from initial setup to advanced solutions.
 It aims to help users understand and implement various AWS services using **Terraform** for Infrastructure as Code (IaC).
 Whether you're a beginner looking to set up your first AWS account or an experienced developer seeking to expand your knowledge, you'll find valuable resources here.

-## 👨‍💻 Maintainers
+## Maintainers

 <table>
   <tr>